Is your brand invisible to AI?

 Analysing your brand awareness campaigns is not just about counting the people that know your brand, it’s also about knowing which blog posts, videos, and social media content have been working and in what way it contributed to the rise in brand awareness.

-You can gain very detailed reports and insights using the in-built analytical tools of social media platforms, and can accurately assess which pieces of content did well.
-When using these tools, it is important to note the level of engagement each piece of content achieved, as the more people are engaging with your posts, the more likely they will be to remember you and your business.
+You can gain very detailed reports and insights using the built-in analytical tools of social media platforms, and can accurately assess which pieces of content did well.
+When using these tools, it is important to note the level of engagement each piece of content achieved, as the more people engage with your posts, the more likely they are to remember you and your business.

 Tracking your search data using Google Search Console is very important when it comes to brand awareness and even market share.
-The trick is not only to look at the amount of traffic driving into your website, but also what keywords it’s riding on.
+The trick is not only to look at the amount of traffic driving into your website, but also what keywords it’s ranking for.

 The more people who directly type in your brand’s name, means that they remember you and see you as a strong and interesting option for whatever they’re looking for.
 They’re not just looking for ”the best vegan pizza in Chester”, they’re specifically looking for yours.